BingranLIU/BrandonLIU/_pages/about.md

   - /about.html
 ---

-Mr. Bingran Liu currently serves as an AI Engineer at Zhipu GBC, primarily involved in the global deployment of the Tsinghua GLM model.
-He is responsible for the application and implementation of foundational large-scale models.
+Mr. Bingran Liu currently serves as an AI Engineer at Zhipu GBC, primarily involved in the global deployment of the Tsinghua GLM.
+He is responsible for the application and implementation of LLM.

 Mr. Liu completed his Bachelor’s degree in Information Management and Information System at Harbin Institute of Technology.
 He is currently pursuing a Master’s degree in Financial Big Data at the Tsinghua University School of Economics and Management and the Shenzhen International Graduate School.